OUI Lawyer serving Eastern and Central Connecticut, including Hartford, Tolland, Windham, New London, and Middlesex Counties

 - Whether you had a medical condition that caused you to be unable to provide a sufficient breath sample, despite your best efforts to do so

 Possible Administrative Consequences

 If you fail to request a DMV hearing, or, if you request one, and the DMV hearing officer concludes that in the affirmative on the 4 issues noted above, they will order that your license or privilege to drive in Connecticut be suspended for 45 days, and that this suspension then by followed by a period of time with an ignition interlock in your vehicle.
 That period depends on whether you submitted to the test or refused, and on whether you have any prior such offenses in the past, and can run anywhere from 6 months to 3 years in length.

 Before the Court, there are also a variety of defense strategies we may be able to pursue, depending upon the specific facts of your case.
 These issues include:

 Traffic Stop – Was there a valid reason to stop your car?
-The police officer can only arrest you if there was a reasonable suspicion to believe that a traffic violation had occurred or a crime had been committed.
+The police officer can only stop you if they had probable cause to believe that you comitted a traffic violation, or had reasonable articulable suspicion to believe a crime had been committed.